tonai/Lightning-talks/JavaScript/01_Bases/02_Scope-and-functions.md

 You can use the navigator's debug console (F12) to try the above examples yourself.

-Presentation time needed : 15min
+Presentation time needed : 30min

 ## First-class citizen

 A first-class citizen is an entity which supports all the operations generally available to other entities.

 These operations typically include being passed as a parameter, returned from a function, and assigned to a variable.

+**JavaScript does have first-class function.**

 ## Functions